 …when you think it’s just a matter of time before “they” find out you have no idea what you’re doing.

 ..when you don’t do something (enter a race, put yourself forward for a promotion or new job) because you’re “not ready”.

 ..when you line up at the start of a race, look at the other women around you and think “shit, I don’t belong here”.

 ..when you dismiss compliments by attributing your success or good fortune to luck, a mistake or that someone overestimated your abilities.

 Would you believe that fear has a name?
 Meet the Imposter Complex.

 It was named by the authors of a research study(1) all the way back in 1978.
 It’s a fascinating study to read - but basically, they found this “imposter phenomenon” - feeling like a fraud, an imposter, a phoney or that you simply don’t belong - was particularly prevalent and intense among high-achieving women.

 So if you experience it, congratulations - you’re a high achieving woman! 🙂

-A lot has been written on it over the last 5-10 years and I’ve been diving into much of it as part of my work here at #SpartaChicks to help amazing women like you push past their fears (including their “imposter complex”) and mental roadblocks to
+A lot has been written on it over the last 5-10 years and I’ve been diving into much of it as part of my work here at #SpartaChicks to help amazing women like you push past their fears (including their “imposter complex”) and mental roadblocks to achieve their goals.

 But here is what I’ve learnt as I (try to) confront and overcome my own experiences of feeling like a fraud: